pabloflego/arch-katas-2023/README.md

 - **Adapters** - intended for integration with travel agencies and abstract the specifics of each and report updates to the Reservation domain as normalized update events.

-- **Analytical Warehouse** - a separate component that will be collecting data from Reservations, and updates, shared content for analytical purposes so it is separated and can evolve independently from the rest of architecture as it is driven by a separate set of requirements.
+- **Analytical Warehouse** - a separate component that will be collecting data from Reservations, updates, and shared content for analytical purposes so it is separated and can evolve independently from the rest of architecture as it is driven by a separate set of requirements.

-- **Notifications** - a relatively simple component acting as integration gateway with chosen third party provider, its implementation and size heavily depends on which will be chosen.
+- **Notifications** - a relatively simple component acting as an integration gateway with a chosen third-party provider, its implementation and size heavily depends on which will be chosen.

 ### Modeling the architecture [ADR01]

-We invision an architecture that will provide strong basis for the product to begin with, and be able to evolve in any direction with the changes to the product.
-No concrete architectural style is enforces, instead a mix between them is picked.
+We envision an architecture that will provide a strong basis for the product to begin with, and be able to evolve in any direction with the changes to the product.
+No concrete architectural style is enforced, instead, a mix between them is picked.

 Part of the systems, containing the core functionality is defined as a modular monolith, to ease the discovery and modeling process.
-While the supporting functionality, external integration points are as microservices to enforce separation from domain and allow for easier independent scaling, error handling without affecting the main platform.
+While the supporting functionality, external integration points are as microservices to enforce separation from the domain and allow for easier independent scaling, and error handling without affecting the main platform.

-We started with modeling the architecture by skipping the first level of the C4 models - context and focus on the containers and components.
+We started with modeling the architecture by skipping the first level of the C4 models - context and focusing on the containers and components.

 #### Containers

 ![C4L2_container.png](c4%2FC4L2_container.png)

-The key container is the Reservation, that owns the domain of managing reservations and trips, which is the core domain.
-It is also one of the two user facing containers - thus, it also needs to contain the web server.
+The key container is the Reservation, which owns the domain of managing reservations and trips, which is the core domain.
+It is also one of the two user-facing containers - thus, it also needs to contain the web server.
-The actual tooling for web server can be picked independently of the rest of the architecture as in our opinion the greatest driver is the familiarity of the platform.
+The actual tooling for the web server can be picked independently of the rest of the architecture as in our opinion the greatest driver is the familiarity of the platform.
-The other one user facing is the Analytical Warehouse, which is receiving tracking and other analytical data from the client applications.
+The other user-facing is the Analytical Warehouse, which receives tracking and other analytical data from the client applications.

 #### Components

 ##### Access Control Layer

 ![C4L3_component_acl.png](c4%2FC4L3_component_acl.png)

-The Access Control Layer (ACL) diagram represents the component that manages access to the system for users that want to interact with it.
+The Access Control Layer (ACL) diagram represents the component that manages access to the system for users who want to interact with it.
-There is second ACL, that is intended only for controlling and tracking access to shared content.
+There is a second ACL, that is intended only for controlling and tracking access to shared content.

-The idea is to have clear and strong separation between data that is dedicated to the customers and freely accessible by people that were shared with.
+The idea is to have a clear and strong separation between data that is dedicated to the customers and freely accessible by people that were shared with.

 ##### Adapters [ADR02]

 ![C4L3_component_adapter.png](c4%2FC4L3_component_adapter.png)

-Diagram visualises three versions of adapters that will update reservations by tracking different sources of information.
+The diagram visualizes three versions of adapters that will update reservations by tracking different sources of information.
-The main goal of the adapters is to serve as an abstraction layer between external sources that differ in quality, availability etc. and provide updates to the reservations.
+The main goal of the adapters is to serve as an abstraction layer between external sources that differ in quality, availability, etc., and provide updates to the reservations.

-The *E-Mail Gateway Adapter* is intended to receive e-mails from the customers, where they can forward relevant updates without integrating directly.
+The _E-Mail Gateway Adapter_ is intended to receive e-mails from customers, where they can forward relevant updates without integrating directly.

-The *E-Mail Scanning Adapter* is scanning configure e-mail account for messages according to defined filters, and converts them into updates.
+The _E-Mail Scanning Adapter_ scans and configures e-mail accounts for messages according to defined filters, and converts them into updates.

-The *Api Travel Agency Adapter* is designed for polling information from Travel Agencies APIs.
+The _Api Travel Agency Adapter_ is designed for polling information from Travel Agencies APIs.

 ##### Reservations [ADR03] [ADR05]

 ![C4L3_component_reservation.png](c4%2FC4L3_component_reservation.png)

 This is the core system.
-It starts as a modular monolith as this will provide ease of evolution and extensibility needed on the early stages needed in startups.
-At the same time it will allow for future extraction of subdomains if they become large enough to be independent services.
+It starts as a modular monolith as this will provide the ease of evolution and extensibility needed in the early stages needed in startups.
+At the same time, it will allow for future extraction of subdomains if they become large enough to be independent services.

-The Reservation and Trips component is the one containing all the business logic around managing reservations and grouping them ino trips.
+The Reservation and Trips component is the one containing all the business logic around managing reservations and grouping them into trips.

-The reservations aggregate is event sourced, that all updates from adapters are additive, and this will allow for presenting changes to customers and will allow for clear separation between write and read model.
+The reservations aggregate is event-sourced, and all updates from adapters are additive, this will allow for presenting changes to customers and will allow for a clear separation between the write and read model.

-Trips serve as grouping container for reservations, therefore tracking changes in same way as for reservations will not bring significant value - Trips follow traditional columnar persistence.
+Trips serve as grouping containers for reservations, therefore tracking changes in the same way as for reservations will not bring significant value - Trips follow traditional columnar persistence.

-Both, reservations and trips are projected into read model (Projections), that is responsible for accessing ongoing reservations and trips, but also serves as archive.
+Both reservations and trips are projected into a read model (Projections), which is responsible for accessing ongoing reservations and trips but also serves as an archive.
-Archiving is based on copying latest projection as a form of snapshot of reservation and trip into a separate storage (initially a separate table, but can evolve into cold storage later) and removing the event source representation from write model.
+Archiving is based on copying the latest projection as a form of a snapshot of reservation and trip into separate storage (initially a separate table, but can evolve into cold storage later) and removing the event source representation from the write model.

-Projection are also used for annual reporting by the Report Generator that is a periodic task running in the background.
+Projections are also used for annual reporting by the Report Generator which is a periodic task running in the background.

-If customer decides to share trip with the world, a copy of it is made into shared content storage (also a separate table, but can evolve into more specialized storage), wich is the only place accessible by anonymous users.
+If the customer decides to share a trip with the world, a copy of it is made into shared content storage (also a separate table, but can evolve into more specialized storage), which is the only place accessible by anonymous users.

-On every update of the reservation a notification trigger is sent to the Notification component, that will converse it into a notification message fitting specific communication channel.
+On every update of the reservation, a notification trigger is sent to the Notification component, which will convert it into a notification message fitting a specific communication channel.

 ##### Analytical warehouse [ADR04] [ADR06]

 ![C4L3_component_warehouse.png](c4%2FC4L3_component_warehouse.png)

-It is purely passive system that receives data from the core domain - reservations, or from the client applications.
+It is a purely passive system that receives data from the core domain - reservations, or from the client applications.
 Processes them before storing them in the columnar storage.
 The processing is limited to ensuring anonymity of the users (PII compliance), while still keeping them relevant for analytical usage.

 ### Rich client thingie [ADR07]